I Know It's Fiction. Shut Up.

 Warning: Proceed only if you’re cool with superhero tangents written by someone who definitely does not work for Marvel except in her own head.

 I haven’t been this wired about Marvel news since Endgame.
-My daughter was right there with me.
-So was the entire internet.
-I actually found myself (I wish I was making this up) Googling how to get into San Diego Comic-Con 2026.
+My daughter was right there with me, along with the entire internet.

 I’m not a screenwriter, and I don’t run a billion-dollar franchise.
 I’m sure my loved ones were hoping that by this point in my life, I’d be writing think pieces on The Seventh Seal or pontificating on The Double Life of Veronique.

-In the meantime, I told myself I'd spent enough time immersed in the "Marvel universe"; other things needed my attention.
+In the meantime, I told myself I'd spent enough time immersed in the "Marvel Universe"; other things needed my attention.

 And then…Thor: Love and Thunder.
-The cringe.
-My God, the cringe.
+Oof.

 [3] I’m so sorry, Mr. Hemsworth.
 Still a big fan, though.
 Just… not of whatever that was.